 A long-running BBC light entertainment Game Show, based on a Dutch format, which first aired in 1971; it is played between four teams, each consisting of a contestant and one of their grandparents (hence the name of the show, since they are a generation apart).

 The four teams were split into two pairs, and each pair competed in two rounds each.
 Typically, the first round involved the four contestants watching an expert or celebrity guest demonstrate an activity (such as, for instance, making a clay pot), and then trying to replicate the results (with the expert as a judge).
 The second round typically involved more quiz-like tasks.
 The winning teams in the two semi-final matches went on to the final, which typically involved putting on a play or some other entertainment performance.
-In all cases, Hilarity Ensues when the contestants inevitably do worse than the expert at said activities.
 The champions went onto the conveyor belt Bonus Round to win prizes.